E. J. Vass: Badminton career

 In 1934, Vass was a member of the Singapore team that defeated Selangor 8–5 in the inter-state tournament.
 However, he suffered his second straight defeat to A. S. Samuel in the singles tie, losing in two sets, 5–15, 11–15.
-In the Singapore Open, Vass returned to play in the singles event and won his fifth title, defeating Seah Eng Hee 15–9, 17–14 in the final.
+In the Singapore Open, Vass returned to play in the singles event and won his fifth title, defeating Seah Eng Hee in the final.
 He followed up his success with yet another mixed doubles title, his third with partner J. de Souza.
 In addition to these victories, Vass reached the finals in two other events.
-In the men's doubles, he partnered with Michael Tan but lost to Chan Chim Bock and Seah Eng Hee 10–21, 10–21.
+In the men's doubles, he partnered with Michael Tan but lost to the pairing of Chan Chim Bock and Seah Eng Hee.
 He also played in the inter-club event with the Diehard team, which lost to Novices Badminton Party with a score of 1–4.

-In 1935, Vass took part in the Singapore Open and reached the mixed doubles final with Alice Pennefather, where they finished as runners-up after losing to Seah Eng Hee and Aileen Wong 14–21, 17–21.
+In 1935, Vass took part in the Singapore Open and reached the mixed doubles final with Alice Pennefather, where they finished as runners-up after losing to Seah Eng Hee and Aileen Wong.
 He did not compete in the men's singles or doubles events after conceding walkovers in both.
-In September, Vass competed in the inter-club championship against Novices Badminton Party and suffered his first local defeat in a competitive singles match, albeit in a team setting, when he lost to the newly crowned Singapore Open men's singles champion, Leow Kim Fatt 15–10, 10–15, 7–15.
+In September, Vass competed in the inter-club championship against Novices Badminton Party and suffered his first local defeat in a competitive singles match, albeit in a team setting, when he lost to the newly crowned Singapore Open men's singles champion, Leow Kim Fatt.
 Diehard ultimately lost to Novices Badminton Party 2–3.

 In 1936, Vass retired from competitive badminton and left his party.
 During his retirement, he help to groom many rising youngsters such as Quek Keng Chuan, the 1947 Singapore boys' singles champion and Mrs. Ong Heng Kwee, the 1948 Singapore girls' singles champion.
 He was also appointed by SBA as a coach to help prepare the Singapore squad for the 1952 Foong Seong Cup, a rebranded inter-state tournament.